romasalah/FarCast/README.md

 # FarCast

-FarCast is a MatLab code to Forcast price of you desired cryptocurrency using the prices and trading volumes of the highest n cryptocurrencies and highest m stocks of specific industries in trading volume.
+FarCast is a MatLab code to Forecast price of you desired cryptocurrency using the prices and trading volumes of the highest n cryptocurrencies and highest m stocks of specific industries in trading volume.

 Required:
 JPL7 econometrics library https://www.spatial-econometrics.com/